radanskoric/masterhotwire/src/index.md

 **How much will the book cost?**

-During the initial beta launch the book will be selling for 14 EUR (or 14 USD for U.S. buyers).
-The beta launch will only be announced on my mailing list.
-After the initial beta launch window the price will double to 28 EUR (28 USD).
+During the initial beta launch discount window the book will be selling for 14 EUR.
+The beta launch will only be announced on my mailing list and will last for a few days.
+After the initial beta launch discount window the price will double to 28 EUR.

+**What is included in the beta version purchase?**

+Immediately upon purchase you will receive a PDF of the current version of the book.
+The list of chapters above outlines exactly what is currently finished.

+You will also receive all future updates to the PDF version and all future format additions.
+A website version is in the process of being created and an epub version is planned in the future.
+You will get all of that included for the beta price and will get life time access to all updates to the book.

 **Is there a money back guarantee?**